Team Sky’s stance in allowing Sir Bradley Wiggins to take a banned drug to treat his asthma has been questioned by one of their former riders.

 TUEs let athletes take prohibited substances if there is a medical need.

-In an exclusive interview with BBC sports editor Dan Roan, Tiernan-Locke – once tipped as a possible heir to Wiggins – claims Sky have been less than transparent about the use of TUEs.
+In an exclusive interview with BBC Sport, Tiernan-Locke – once tipped as a possible heir to Wiggins – claims Sky have been less than transparent about the use of TUEs.

 Tiernan-Locke, now 31, also discusses his own troubles, insisting he is “100%” innocent of doping despite being handed a two-year ban for irregularities in his blood passport.